Angola: Early migrations and political units

-Portuguese colonization
+Portuguese colonisation

 Portuguese explorer Diogo Cão reached the area in 1484.
-The previous year, the Portuguese had established relations with the Kongo, which stretched at the time from modern Gabon in the north to the Kwanza River in the south.
+The previous year, the Portuguese had established relations with the Kingdom of Kongo, which stretched at the time from modern Gabon in the north to the Kwanza River in the south.
 The Portuguese established their primary early trading post at Soyo, which is now the northernmost city in Angola apart from the Cabinda exclave.
-Paulo Dias de Novais founded São Paulo de Loanda (Luanda) in 1575 with a hundred families of settlers and four hundred soldiers.
-Benguela was fortified in 1587 and became a township in 1617.